What is Grief?

 - Our religious or spiritual beliefs and customs

 Grief can be present during any time of change . . .

 We can grieve for many reasons other than death.
-We can grieve when we experience job loss, loss of relationship, lost opportunities, loss of heath, loss of safety or security, loss of independence, loss of hope for the future, and many others.
+We can grieve when we experience job loss, loss of relationship, lost opportunities, loss of health, loss of safety or security, loss of independence, loss of hope for the future, and many others.

 . . . even during our happiest moments